ConductVision Software – Fear Conditioning

 1.1 Software Components

-Contains AI based tracking service executables and libraries that users would not need to interact with directly.
+- ConductVisionF\ConductVisionPy - Contains AI-based tracking service executables and libraries that users would not need to interact with directly

-Contains the ConductAdapter software that interfaces between the ConductVision video tracking system and Fear Conditioning Hardware system.
+- appFearCondition\bin - Contains ConductAdapter software for communication between ConductVision video tracking system and Fear Conditioning Hardware system

 The application uses image buttons extensively.
 Tooltips appear when hovering over UI elements.